 If you have dipped your toes into crypto, you may have wondered: What is Uniswap?
 At its simplest, it is one of the most influential decentralized exchanges (DEXs) in the world of blockchain.
 Instead of relying on a bank or a centralized exchange, it allows people to trade cryptocurrencies directly with each other using smart contracts.

 This makes it a cornerstone of decentralized finance (DeFi).
 Millions of users now depend on it for fast, permissionless trading.
-Understanding how it works is more than curiosity—it’s essential for anyone looking to explore crypto beyond just holding coins.
-In a space where hacking, rug pulls, and cyber threats are common, knowing what is uniswap and how it functions can give you both confidence and control.
+Understanding what is uniswap is more than curiosity—it’s essential for anyone looking to explore crypto beyond just holding coins.

 What is Uniswap?